abishekpure/ML-Projects/Dogecoin Cryptocurrency Price Prediction using LSTM/README.md

 __METHODOLOGY__

 a) Data Preprocessing: In order to prepare the raw data for LSTM input, it is normalized and sequenced.

 b) Model Development: The Keras library is used to build an LSTM neural network architecture.
 To identify trends and connections in the price time series, the model is trained using the preprocessed data.

 c) Model Evaluation: To gauge the performance of the trained model, it is assessed on a different test set.
-To measure how accurate the predictions are, metrics like
-d) Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) are computed.
+To measure how accurate the predictions are, metrics like Mean Absolute Error (MAE), Mean Squared Error (MSE), and Root Mean Squared Error (RMSE) are computed.

-e) Visualization: To give a clear comparison and insight into the model's performance, the anticipated and real Dogecoin prices are displayed side by side.
+d) Visualization: To give a clear comparison and insight into the model's performance, the anticipated and real Dogecoin prices are displayed side by side.

 **RESULTS**

 When it comes to predicting the price of the cryptocurrency Dogecoin, the LSTM model shows encouraging results.
 The following are some important conclusions:

 a) Accuracy Metrics: On the test dataset, the model obtains an RMSE of 0.2615 and an MAE of 0.1859.

 b) Visualization: The model's ability to visualize the overall trends and patterns in the Dogecoin price data is demonstrated by the comparison of anticipated and